Genting SkyWorlds: History

-20th Century Fox World was first announced on 26 July 2013 and commenced its construction on 17 December 2013 with a cost of estimated RM1 billion.
+The park was first announced as 20th Century Fox World on 26 July 2013, breaking-ground on construction on 17 December 2013.
+The entire project was to cost an estimated RM1 billion.

-The project was part of a major ten-year masterplan the refurbishment of infrastructure at Resorts World Genting.
-It replaced the previous Genting Outdoor theme park which was closed on 1 September 2013.
+The theme park was part of a major ten-year masterplan surrounding the refurbishment of infrastructure and entertainment options at Resorts World Genting.
+The theme park replaced the previous Genting outdoor theme park, which closed on 1 September 2013.